 WELCOME to Frithelstock Town and to the ancient Church dedicated to the Mother of our Lord and to the Pope who sent missionaries to convert our heathen forefathers to the Christian Faith and found the English Church.

 The ruins at the north-eastern corner of the Church are all that is left of the Priory founded by Sir Robert de Bello Campo about the year 1220 and endowed for a small community of Augustinian Canons.
-His purpose was that there should be some one to pray for the repose of his soul for ever after his death.
+His purpose was that there should be someone to pray for the repose of his soul for ever after his death.
 Bishop Walter de Stapledon who was born at Annery, the great house near Monkleigh, increased the endowments and is considered a co-founder with Sir Robert.
 The church building that still stands was probably built for the families of the Priory retainers and the inhabitants of the village which grew up nearby.

 Over the porch there is a sundial with the message "Umbra Sumus" - " we are shadows".

 In the Porch there is a fine stone holy water stoup.
-The handle in the midddle of the Church door, like a knocker, is thought to be a Sanctuary Ring.
+The handle in the middle of the Church door, like a knocker, is thought to be a Sanctuary Ring.
 In ancient times we are told that any criminal fleeing from the law was safe if he could grasp it.

 The font just inside the door is of unusual design and very old.
 Its date is unknown but it may be Norman or Early English.
 The tiled base is of course Victorian.
 There are however many fine mediaeval tiles in various places on the floor of the Church.
 These were made in Barnstaple.

 Just opposite the south door you will see the wall which is the oldest part of the Church.
 We think it dates from the thirteenth century but it could be older than that.
 On this wall there is a fine plaster Royal Coat of Arms of Charles II who restored freedom to the English people after the grim days of the Commonwealth when no one was allowed to dance or make merry, the Prayer Book was forbidden and even Christmas was done away with.
 No wonder they welcomed the Merry Monarch when he came back.
 This monument shows us what Frithelstock people thought about it.
-John Abbott of the Manor of Culleigh in this parish did the plasterwork and was paid ?13.
+John Abbott of the Manor of Culleigh in this parish did the plasterwork.
 Other examples of his work are found in the Custom House at Exeter and his tools, with the Frithelstock Book, are in the Museum at Exeter.

 Half way down the Church a small door with a flight of steps leads up to an opening above the pulpit.
 This was the entrance to the Rood Screen which once went right across the Church at this point.
 A small piece of carved wood in the front pew may be the only remaining part of what must have been a wonderful screen.